temporalio/documentation/docs-src/cloud/audit-logging-supported-events.md

   - Rename custom Search Attribute: `RenameCustomSearchAttribute`
   - Request increase in Retention Period: `UpdateNamespace`

+### API Key Operation events

+The following list specifies both the supported events and the Temporal APIs that emit the logs for API Key Operations:

+- **Create API Key**: Creates an API Key.
+- **Delete API Key**: Deletes an API Key.
+- **Update API Key**: Updates the status of an API Key.
+  - **Disable API Key**: Activates a deactivate API Key.
+  - **Enable API Key**: Deactivates an active API Key.

 ### Audit Log format

 The log sent to the Kinesis stream is JSON in the following format: